-Blueberry Boy Bait is a delicious blueberry cake that is similar to coffee cake.
+Blueberry Boy Bait is a delicious blueberry cake that is similar to a coffee cake.
 It is light and moist with a simple cinnamon sugar topping.
 Learn how this blueberry cake got its name – it’s known to “hook” anyone who tries it!

 In my blueberry baking frenzy this weekend, I came across this recipe for Blueberry Boy Bait from Browned Eyed Baker.

 It’s like a coffee cake but is not as dense or sweet.
 It’s a great cake to serve with coffee or tea as an afternoon snack or as a dessert.
 You could also serve it for breakfast since it’s so similar to coffee cake.

 If you’re like me you’re probably wondering, “why is it called blueberry boy bait?”.
 I thought the same thing when I first found the recipe and I really loved the story.